The Ultimate In Birding Tours

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-CAMBODIA & LAOS BIRDING TOUR: DETAILED ITINERARY
+CAMBODIA BIRDING TOUR WITH LAOS: DETAILED ITINERARY

 Other species we may encounter in this area include Lesser Whistling Duck, Indian Spot-billed Duck, Little Grebe, Pheasant-tailed Jacana, Black-winged Stilt, Little Ringed Plover, Pacific Golden Plover and Black-tailed Godwit (both uncommon), Common and Pin-tailed Snipes, Spotted Redshank, Common Greenshank, Marsh, Wood and Common Sandpipers, Long-toed Stint, Spotted and Zebra Doves, Plaintive Cuckoo, Pied Kingfisher, White Wagtail, Yellow-vented Bulbul, Stejneger’s Stonechat, Oriental Magpie-Robin, Brown Shrike, White-shouldered and Black-collared Starlings, Common and Great (or White-vented) Mynas, and Eurasian Tree Sparrow.
 Greater Painted-snipe skulk around the marshy edges and Eastern Yellow Wagtails are often numerous.